contaware/shell-docs-notes/README.md

 ```

 - `sed` reads one line at a time and if a trailing newline is present, it removes it.
 When `sed` is done, it re-adds the trailing newline, but only if it was already there.
-- The character after `s` (substitute) is the delimiter; conventionally it is a slash, but you can take whatever is not in your strings.
+- The character after `s` (substitute) defines the delimiter; conventionally it is a slash, but you can take whatever is not in your strings.
 - Without `g` (global), `sed` only replaces the first occurrence on each line (leave the terminating slash because `sed` expects three delimiters).
 - Line range: `N,M` (one-based and `N,$` means `N` to end).
 - We can have any number of `&` (placeholder) in the replacement string.